Architecture

 Update packages

-This feature is divided into to the following stages: check AUR for updates and run rebuild for required packages.
-Whereas check does not do anything except for check itself, update flow is the following:
+This feature is divided into the following stages: check AUR for updates and run rebuild for required packages.
+The package update flow is the following:

 1. Process every built package first.
 Those packages are usually added manually.